 About Me

-I am a tenure track Assistant Professor (W1) of Econometrics and Statistics at the Institute of Finance and Statistics at the Department of Economics at the University of Bonn.
+I am currently a tenure track Assistant Professor (W1) of Econometrics and Statistics at the Institute of Finance and Statistics at the Department of Economics at the University of Bonn.

 Research